nculwell/MathStudy/Analysis.md

 These are appropriate for a second course in analysis.

+- Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis* (c)

+  Kolmogorov was one of the great mathematicians of the 20th Century.
+Translated from Russian.
+This seems to be the preferred translation.
+(It's the same book as Silverman's *Introductory Real Analysis*.)

 - Royden (3e preferred)

   Royden is another classic real analyis text.
 One thing to be aware of is that a fourth edition was published with Patrick Fitzpatrick as co-author, but it hasn't been well-received: many felt that the third edition was in no need of revision, and the fourth introduced new errors.
 Since it was popular, many copies of the 3rd edition (of 1988) are still available on the used market.